22soulfan/WhirlyOS/README.md

 ## 🐧 Base Distribution

 > [!WARNING]
-> WhirlyOS SoulFrame is already released, but other desktop editions are ongoing.
+> Both WhirlyOS SoulFrame and MeiLite are already developed but not yet released, but other desktop editions are ongoing.
 Code has been regularly updated.

-WhirlyOS is based on **Debian Stable**, ensuring:
+WhirlyOS is based on **Debian Stable** and **ElementaryOS** (for AstraShell), ensuring:

 - 🔒 Rock-solid reliability
 - 📦 Access to thousands of packages via APT